logseq/docs/pages/one year in logseq.md

 ## **What's logseq?**
 ### At present, it's a note-taking app
 #### It's also a community for knowledge sharing and collaboration, yes, our discord group and forum!
-### In the future, we hope Logseq can be more helpful for young students around the world.
+### In the future, we hope Logseq can be more helpful for everyone around the world.
 ## **Why the name?**
 :PROPERTIES:
 :later: 1616236181947